nathanborror/swift-wit/README.txt

 - [x] Test workflow for fine-grained tree changes
 - [x] Create a manifest and store it in .wit/manifest (untracked)
 - [x] Object store needs custom url so it can store files globally to save space
-- [ ] Create a user config file and store it in .wit/user (untracked)
+- [ ] Create a user config file and store it in .wild/user (untracked)
 - [ ] Add rebase to check for changes and conflicts that could be on the server
 - [ ] Add push to send changes to server, objects before updating head
+- [ ] Cache log information about remotes locally

 Example config file: